romainl/vim-devdocs/README.md

 ### Method 3

-If you are using Vim 7.4, move the files in this directory to their standard location:
+If you are using Vim 7.4 without a runtimepath/plugin manager, move the files in this directory to their standard location:

     # Unix-like systems
     ~/.vim/doc/devdocs.txt